pR0Ps/PhotoFloat/README.md

 ## Optional: Server-side Authentication

 The JavaScript application uses a very simple API to determine if a photo can be viewed or not.
-If a json file returns error 403, the album is hidden from view.
-To authenticate, POST a username and a password to /auth.
-If unsuccessful, 403 is returned.
-If successful, 200 is returned, and the previously denied json files may now be requested.
+If a JSON file returns error `403`, the album is hidden from view.
+To authenticate, `POST` a username and a password to `/auth`.
+If unsuccessful, `403` is returned.
+If successful, `200` is returned, and the previously denied json files may now be requested.
 If an unauthorized album is directly requested in a URL when the page loads, an authentication box is shown.

 PhotoFloat ships with an optional server side component called FloatApp to faciliate this, which lives in `scanner/floatapp`.
 It is a simple Flask-based Python web application.